Coronavirus vaccinations underway for Afghan evacuees arriving in Virginia, Gov. Northam says

 “These people are just coming out of a war zone, they’re landing in a new country,” he said.
 “I don’t think this is something that you just automatically want to say: ‘You need to get a shot.’
 We’re trying to at least handle some of these individuals with respect and, I’d call it, kid gloves rather than saying: ‘Do this and do that.’ ”

-Northam said three military installations in Virginia are being used to temporarily house Afghan nationals: the Fort Lee U.S. Army base near Petersburg, the Fort Pickett Army base in Blackstone and the U.S. Marine Quantico base in Northern Virginia.
+Northam said three military installations in Virginia are being used to temporarily house Afghan nationals: the Fort Lee Army Base near Petersburg, the Fort Pickett Army Base in Blackstone and the U.S. Marine Quantico Corps Base Quantico in Northern Virginia.

 Altogether, those sites can accommodate as many as 17,500 people if necessary, according to an overview of each base’s capacity limits that Northam provided.

-The evacuees are meant to stay at those sites long enough to receive medical treatment, be approved for government aid, then matched with more permanent housing somewhere else — either in Virginia or another state, state officials said.
+The evacuees are meant to stay at those sites long enough to receive medical treatment, be approved for government aid, then matched with more permanent housing either in another state or within Virginia, state officials said.